 - Cancer-reactive memory T cells from bone marrow: Spontaneous induction and therapeutic potential (Review)

-Dr. van Gool is an internationally renowned immunologist who was actively involved in research at the University of Leuven in Belgium for the past 20 years.
+Stefan van Gool MD.
+PhD. is an internationally renowned immunologist who was actively involved in research at the University of Leuven in Belgium for the past 20 years.
 His research focus has been on:

 - Paediatric neuro-oncology and histiocytic disorders